AucT/ajax-button/README.md

 ## Dynamic options for the button

-You can place options in html of the form.
+You can place options in html of the button.
 For example `<button data-reload="1" class="js-ajax-button">`
 ```

 data-confirm="Delete this world?" - ask confirm dialog.
 Procceeds only after OK is clicked (confirmed)